hbctraining/DGE_workshop/lessons/02_DEG_QC_analysis.md

 * Evaluating quality of samples using Principal Components Analysis
 * Hierarchical clustering of samples in the dataset

+We now have the DESeq2DataSet object set up, and several of the object slots filled with data; this includes data we brought in as well as data computed by DESeq2.
+Before we use this object to perform the analysis that will generate the list of DE genes, we are going to take a small detour and perform QC checks on the count data to help us ensure that the samples/replicates look good.

 ## Transformation of counts

 Many common statistical methods for exploratory analysis of multidimensional data, e.g. clustering and principal components analysis (PCA), work best for data that generally have the **same range of variance at different ranges of the mean values**.
 For RNA-seq raw counts, however, the variance grows with the mean.
 So the results of a PCA will be largely driven by genes with many counts.